deannabosschert/deannabosschert/README.md

 🦄 It's such an overused mention in resumes, but perfectionism has proven itself to be very much present.
 It's a blessing and a burden, but becoming less perfectionistic whilst still having an extremely well eye for detail for when it's necessary is what I aim for right now.
 Best of both worlds!
 🦄 I'm quite good at writing in Dutch; I rarely make spelling mistakes or grammar errors.
 🦄 I'm always very open for feedback; I've learned so much this past year and it's mostly because I've just taken in so many advices from others
-🦄 That being said; sometimes I'm kind of an open book and not afraid to talk about the things I find hard or that I feel like is important
+🦄 That being said; sometimes I'm kind of an open book and not afraid to talk about the things I find hard or that I feel like is important.
+🦄 Also very open to learning new things.
+It may sound like a cliché but I actually like soaking up new information and getting better at things.

 ## Education
 🦄 Received my Propedeuse of Communication and Multimedia Design in 2017